-With almost 4 years as a freelancer I would like to share the two legit websites where I get legit clients.
+With almost 4 years as a freelancer, I would like to share the two legit websites where I get legit clients.

 These two websites screen employers and freelancers; there are little chances that scammers can scam freelancers especially those new ones.

-With over three years of doing home based jobs, I have done research of what companies or website could I bid for a job; and yes!
-I had bid to job postings which I thought would give me a pay, but in the end I was just deceived; some were asking me to pay before getting the job, some interviewed me – as if I was hired from a big company but was fishing personal information.
+With over three years of doing home based jobs, I have done research on what companies or website could I bid for a job; and yes!
+I had bid to job postings which I thought would give me a pay, but in the end, I was just deceived; some were asking me to pay before getting the job, some interviewed me – as if I was hired from a big company but was fishing personal information.
 And those two websites above, have proven that they have made some precautions to avoid scammers.
-There were some popular websites I did not include in the list; experienced wise – those have high probability that scammers could post job postings and could easily deceive new freelancers.
+There were some popular websites I did not include in the list; experienced wise – those have a high probability that scammers could post job postings and could easily deceive new freelancers.

 The following tips are base on my experiences and how I filter job postings.